The urge to volunteer has a funny way of striking just as we’re about to carve the turkey, head to the mall or trim the tree.

 Now, imagine your alarm went off today, long before the temperature drops, when volunteering can mean giving a fraction of your time to park cleanups or garden work, playing with kittens or lending a hand to lost tourists on the Mall.

 For some, volunteering is about serving those in need, while for others, volunteer jobs can help polish a resume, expand a group of friends or be a way to access the arts for free.
-And newcomers can make friends at a large volunteer event organized by Greater DC Cares or One Brick DC without a regular commitment.
+And newcomers can make friends at a large volunteer event organized by One Brick D.C. without a regular commitment.

 So if you’ve always wanted to help out at a food pantry, work with shelter animals or even pour beers, now’s your chance.
 We’ve got 25 ideas to get you started.

 Whether you’re an enviable cook or have a way with clothes, there are various ways to lend your skills and your time to a worthy cause.

 Have a flair for fashion?
 You can help low-income women pick out interview and work suits and accessories from Suited for Change’s D.C. boutique of donated apparel.
 Volunteers also are needed for workshops on work and life skills.
 202-293-0351.

 Spruce up a school as a volunteer for Hands on D.C., which completes hundreds of projects for about 30 schools in the city.
 Past projects include painting colorful murals, adding a sandbox to a playground, building flower boxes and painting locker rooms.
 Registration is required.
 202-670-0645.
 Email email@example.com.

 There are so many ways to help out at D.C.’s Bread for the City, which helps reduce the burden of poverty for local residents by providing food, clothing, medical care, and legal and social services.
 Sort clothing donations, bag items in the food pantry, help out at the diaper program or even tend a rooftop garden.
 202-265-2400.